PlexSheep/SREMP/docs/devlog.md

 Also, since I'm a night person, I will count sessions continuing into the next day as part of the previous one.
 It's just more convenient that way.

+## 2025-10-16 (plexsheep)

+It's been a while since I last coded on SREMP.
+I wasn't really busy, more like I was busy doing nothing.
+Playing some games, going on some activities with friends and family, getting my 12 to 16 hours of sleep a day, the stuff you do when you have a month of mostly free time after studying and working for years.

+Last time, I found the problem that we try to use Ed25519 Keys for the noise static key, but the noise static key must be an X25519 Key.
+Today, I will try to implement the changed identity and key management so that we actually use cryptographically compatible keys.

+### Progress

+- Added the fields to identity and added verification and signature mechanism
+- Added some access methods and such, looks really professional
+- Split the identity module into more manageable smaller ones
+- Changed how identity is used in the core crate

+### Decisions

+- Data to be verified must be serialized with MessagePack.
+That way, we dont need to use `std::mem::transmute` and it's probably more consistent than in-memory representation, maybe?

+### Notes

+### Mood

+- A bit sleepy but actually well rested
+- In the zone about identities

 ## 2025-10-03 (plexsheep)

 ### Progress